-Wave One/ Targeted Support:
+Wave One:

-This Wave uses adaptations to the classroom and the class teacher inputs via excellent targeted classroom teaching also known as high quality teaching.
+This Wave uses adaptations to the classroom and the class teacher inputs via excellent targeted classroom teaching also known as Quality First Teaching.
 The class teacher is responsible for identifying the need for and initiating differentiated and individualised learning opportunities for pupils.